xarray-contrib/xdggs/README.md

 ## Acknowledgments

 This project was inspired by the increasing need for scalable geospatial data analysis using DGGS and is built upon the robust ecosystem of Xarray.
+This project was funded by CNES (Centre National des Etudes Spatiales)